AlibabaCloudDocs/hologram/intl.en-US/Data Access/Batch synchronization/MaxCompute/Create a foreign table in Hologres to accelerate queries of MaxCompute data.md

 Hologres is a real-time interactive analytics data warehouse that is compatible with PostgreSQL.
 Hologres seamlessly integrates with MaxCompute at the underlying layer.
 Hologres allows you to perform accelerated queries of MaxCompute data by creating foreign tables, without the need to store data in Hologres or import data to and export data from Hologres.

-You can also import data to Hologres and query the data.
+You can also import data to Hologres before you query the data.
 Compared with other similar services that are not oriented for the big data ecosystem, Hologres offers higher performance and faster data import and export.

 You can select one of the following query methods based on the business features and scenarios: